Gallery of Permanent Sculptures

 Brochure KUNSTAMMOLTKEPLATZ on the Art Venue Moltkeplatz

 A summary of the history and present of the art venue Moltkeplatz and its artworks ‒ both permanent and temporary ‒ can be found in the 52-page brochure KUNSTAMMOLTKEPLATZ: 10 Jahre Kunst am Moltkeplatz KaM e.V. ‒ 35 Jahre Skulpturenwiese Moltkeplatz / 10 years association Kunst am Moltkeplatz KaM e.V. ‒ 35 years sculptures at the Moltkeplatz, published by the association KaM e.V. in September 2017.
 Dr Uwe Rüth ‒ director of the Sculptures Museum Glaskasten in Marl during the time of the ensemble’s creation ‒ contributed the article Das Moltkeplatz-Ensemble und sein Entstehen – Eine Hommage an Jochen Krüper / The Moltkeplatz Ensemble and how it came into being.
 A homage to Jochen Krüper.
-More about the brochure here.
+More information in the KaM Brochure of 2017 here; for an English-language text-only version see here.

 The reason for establishing our association KaM e.V. was the planned removal of sculptures in 2006 with the threat of the sculpture ensemble being dismantled; more about it (in German) here.